-A GLK STA that starts a BSS uses membership selector values to set the BSS policy of requiring or not requiring general link or Ethertype protocol discrimination (EPD) support for any STA that joins the BSS.
+A GLK STA that starts a BSS uses membership selector values to set the BSS policy of requiring or not requiring general link or L/T encoding support for any STA that joins the BSS.

 Change subclause 4.3.29 as follows:

-4.3.29 Ethertype protocol discrimination (EPD)(11ak)
+4.3.29 LLC and L/T Encoding(11ak)

-IEEE Std 802(#2677) describes the two LLC sublayer protocols: Ethertype protocol discrimination (EPD) and LLC protocol discrimination (LPD).
+IEEE Std 802(#2677) describes the higher layer protocol discrimination entity (HLPDE) used by the LLC sublayer to determine the higher layer protocol to which to deliver an LLC sublayer protocol data unit (PDU).
+Per IEEE Std 802, two protocol discrimination methods may be used in the HLPDE: Ethertype protocol discrimination (EPD) and LLC protocol discrimination (LPD).

+The higher-layer protocol is encoded using either LLC encoding, which uses LPD, or Length/Type (LT) encoding, which allows frames using LPD and those using EPD to be freely intermixed.
+L/T encoding uses a two-octet Length/Type field at the start of the MSDU.
+The value of the L/T field is set to greater than 1535 to indicate that the MSDU uses EPD and that the value of the Length/Type field indicates an EtherType value.
+The value of the L/T field is set to less than 1501 to indicate that the MSDU uses LPD.

+[Contributor’s note: The text above is not a strict normative specification of the Length/Type field, and that would not belong in Clause 4.
+Traditional LLC encoding need not be specified in the standard because the encoding is within the MSDU and is therefore part of the higher-layer IEEE 802.2 LLC protocol.
+EPD is also described in the 802.11 draft as part of the LLC, with the encoding also embedded in the MSDU.
+This contribution does not propose to change that decision.
+However, such encoding is not specified in IEEE Std 802.2 or IEEE 802.
+Regarding Ethernet, IEEE Std 802 and IEEE Std 802.3 consider the EPD encoding to be within the MAC, and IEEE Std 802.3 accordingly specifies the details; in 802.3, the Length/Type field is specified as a MAC frame field, not included in the MSDU.
+As long as IEEE 802.11 specifies the Length/Type field as part of the MSDU, then the MSDU format needs to be specified explicitly here.
+This contribution proposes that normative text in 5.1.4 (“MSDU format”) It does not proposes to assign any meaning to the value of the Length/Type field when used as a length.]

-LPD is the default for IEEE 802.11 MSDUs with the exception of the 5.9 GHz bands where EPD is used for the transmission of all MSDUs (see Annex E.2.3 and Annex E.2.4).
-While not the default, EPD might be used in other bands when it is known that the addressed STAs and the transmitting STA support EPD.
+LLC encoding is the default for IEEE 802.11 MSDUs with the exception of the 5.9 GHz bands, where L/T encoding is used for the transmission of all MSDUs (see Annex E.2.3 and Annex E.2.4).
+While not the default, L/T encoding might be used in other bands when it is known that the addressed STAs and the transmitting STA support it.

-An EPD STA is a STA that supports EPD format MSDUs.
-EPD STAs, other than those operating in the 5.9 GHz bands, indicate their support through a bit in the Capability Information field, DMG STA Capability Information field, and Relay Capabilities element. (#2227)An EPD STA, when transmitting a MPDU with an RA that is an individual address, uses EPD if the recipient supports EPD; otherwise, such individually addressed transmissions use LPD.
+An L/T STA is a STA that supports L/T encoded MSDUs.
+L/T STAs, other than those operating in the 5.9 GHz bands, indicate their support through a bit in the Capability Information field, DMG STA Capability Information field, and Relay Capabilities element. (#2227)An L/T STA, when transmitting a MPDU with an RA that is an individual address, uses L/T encoding if the recipient is an L/T STA; otherwise, such individually addressed transmissions use LLC encoding.

-In an MPDU transmitted with a groupcast RA, the choice between of EPD or LPD format of MSDUs in the MPDU is controlled by the policy of the BSS (see 5.1.4 (MSDU format)).
+In an MPDU transmitted with a groupcast RA, the choice between LLC and L/T encoding of MSDUs in the MPDU is controlled by the policy of the BSS (see 5.1.4 (MSDU format)).